 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Mr Ohlsson is an avid chamber musician who has collaborated with the Cleveland, Emerson, Takács and Tokyo string quartets, among other ensembles.
-Together with violinist Jorja Fleezanis and cellist Michael Grebanier, he is a founding member of the San Francisco-based FOG Trio.
+Garrick Ohlsson is an avid chamber musician who has collaborated with the Cleveland, Emerson, Takács and Tokyo string quartets, among other ensembles.
+Together with violinist Jorja Fleezanis and the late cellist Michael Grebanier, he is a founding member of the San Francisco-based FOG Trio.

-A prolific recording artist, Mr Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, Bridge, BMG, Delos, Hänssler, Nonesuch, Telarc and Virgin Classics labels.
+A prolific recording artist, Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, Bridge, BMG, Delos, Hänssler, Nonesuch, Telarc and Virgin Classics labels.
 He has recorded the complete Beethoven sonatas for Bridge Records, the third volume of which won a Grammy Award.
-His sixteen-disc set of the complete works of Chopin, originally recorded for Arabesque, was re-released by Hyperion.
+His sixteen-disc set of the complete works of Chopin, originally recorded for Arabesque, was re-released by Hyperion (CDS44351/66).